Confidentiality of Records

-Legal representatives of deceased faculty and staff members shall have the right of access for five (5) years after the death of the individual.
+- Legal representatives of deceased faculty and staff have the right of access for five years after the death of the individual.

 201.3 REVIEW OF RECORDS

-An individual may review his or her records by making an appointment with HR/IM/Records during regular business hours.
-HR/IM/Records will assure that references to others which may be contained in the file are deleted for the purpose of the review.
-For exceptions please refer to LIMITATIONS ON REVIEW OF RECORDS.
+An individual may review his or her records by making an appointment with Human Resources during regular business hours.
+Human Resources will assure that references to others which may be contained in the file are deleted for the purpose of the review.
+For exceptions refer to Section 201.5 Limitations on Review of Records.

-The review will take place in the office where the records are maintained and in the presence of a designated staff member of HR/IM/Records.
+The review will take place in the office where the records are maintained and in the presence of a designated Human Resources staff member.